natebennett1/Ark.CV/README.md

 # Ark.CV Fish Counting Pipeline

-This repository contains a vision pipeline for counting and classifying fish passages using an Ultralytics YOLO model.
+This repository contains a computer vision pipeline for counting and classifying fish passages using an Ultralytics YOLO model.
 The pipeline ingests a video, tracks detections across frames, applies domain-specific species logic, and exports both an annotated video and CSV-based analytics.